vorsgren/DFmark-linux/README.txt

 Run_Tests:
 	This script is where you run your tests from.
 The syntax for calling tests is ./testname PARAMETER

-	By default it calls gentest and embarktest eight times each.
+	By default it calls gentest eight and embarktest four times each.

 	Run_Tests writes to a log file called Test_Results.txt Each test results writes a log in this format: